-Zuhur Balayah is a PhD candidate within the Faculty of Management (in the area of Organisational Behaviour) at Bayes Business School (formerly Cass).
-Her PhD sits within the Centre for Healthcare Innovation Research (a joint venture between Bayes Business School and the School of Health Sciences) and NIHR ARC North Thames Innovation and Implementation Science Theme.
+Zuhur Balayah is a PhD candidate within the Faculty of Management (in the area of Organisational Behaviour) at Bayes Business School.
+Her PhD sits within the Centre for Healthcare Innovation Research (a joint venture between Bayes Business School and the School of Health Sciences).

 Prior to beginning her PhD, Zuhur held various research roles including at the Centre for Implementation Science at King’s College London.
 She holds a BSc in Pharmacology from UCL and an MSc in Public Health from the London School of Hygiene and Tropical Medicine.